dspeyer/dspeyer.github.io/magic.md

 A pact with Raphael, archangel of healing, might require the mortal to diligently strive to prevent war, and also to act with kindness and honor at all times.
 It might grant celestial summoning, healing and boost.

 A pact with Shub-Niggurath, the infamous black goat of a thousand young who dwells beyond the universe, might require the mortal to aid any aberrations who find their way into the material universe, and to act with bissonomy at all times.
-It might grant aberrant summoning, necromancy and transit.
+It might grant aberrant summoning, hexing and space manipulation.
 Note that “bissonomy” cannot be translated into any language mortals can speak, so no sane mortal would promise it.
 Also, repeated mental contact with Shub-Niggurath will eventually count as being “touched by the chaos beyond reality” and make the shaman a (possibly latent) psyker as well.

-### Shaman Tokens
+### Signature Spell

-Since shamanistic magic is at a remove already, it is easier for them to put it at an extra remove.
-A shaman can take a spell, including one that targets the self, and enchant a token with it.
-Anyone who possesses the token can then activate the spell, even if they have no magic source or spellcraft ranks.
-A used token is no longer magical.
-A token normally lasts one minute, but the usual meta magic to increase duration applies.
+Pick a specific spell of rating no more than one quarter your knowledge(religion) ranks rounded up.
+You may cast it at no cost.
+As your knowledge(religion) increases, you may add effects to the spell, but you may not change effects already added.

 ### Spell Slots